 Understanding how reclaiming expenses works for a Limited Company

 You should always remember to keep all of your receipts to prove that your expenses are legitimate.
-If you don’t want to keep paper copies of your receipts then you can keep digital copies, bit make sure you’ve got a backup copy!
+If you don’t want to keep paper copies of your receipts then you can keep digital copies, but make sure you’ve got a backup copy!

-What business expenses can I claim for?
+What expenses can be claimed for?

-There is a cap on the amount of personal pension contributions an individual can have each tax year and this should be discussed with an Independent Financial Advisor to make sure you stay within the limits, otherwise you’ll get a nasty personal tax shock!
+Any contributions made for directors and employees, will be an allowable business expense.
+There is a cap on the amount of personal pension contributions an individual can have each tax year and this should be discussed with a Financial Advisor to make sure you stay within the limits.

 - Stationery, marketing materials and advertising